Rufous-capped antthrush: Taxonomy and systematics

-The exact phylogeny of the rufous-capped antthrush is poorly understood, however, an estimated phylogeny was constructed in 1983 by Sibley and Ahlquist by comparing sixteen tracer-species through DNA-DNA hybridization.
-These results elude that they are Passeriformes coming from the phylum Chordata.
+The exact phylogeny of the rufous-capped antthrush is poorly understood, however, an estimated phylogeny was constructed in 1983 by Sibley and Ahlquist by comparing sixteen tracer-species through DNA–DNA hybridization.

 Description

 The Formicarius colma is generally a small bird, averaging around 18 cm with males weighing between 38 and 49 grams and females between 41 and 49 grams.
 Males are marked by a black forehead, rufous-colored (red-brown) crown and nape, with the crown including a variable amount of black feathers.
 Its back, rump, and wings are olive-brown color with a dusky brown tail and black on the neck, throat, and sides of the head.
 The upper breast is a dark black that merges into a dark gray on the lower breast while the belly and flanks are a paler gray with (occasionally) a brown wash.
 Underwing coverts are marked by a mix of black and cinnamon with the inner webs of remiges being dusky with a broad cinnamon bar across the base.
 Facial features include a brown iris and black bill while the tarsus vary from light gray-brown to a purplish-gray.
 The female is largely the same as the male, being marked with a white throat rather than the black seen in males.
 The four subspecies differ slightly from each other; the nigrifrons largely resemble colma but with more black on the head, the amazonicus resemble the nigrifrons but smaller with a deeper rufous head, short tail, and browner upperparts, and the ruficeps having an extensively rufous head.
 Juvenile rufous-capped antthrushes are marked by a white throat (like the female) and black spotting.
 The song of the rufous-capped antthrush is generally a 4 to 6 second long, fast, even-paced trill of about 14 notes per second.
 This song is between 2.2 and 3kHz, with this frequency being speculated as optimal for communication in thick, humid underbrush.
-The call of the rufous-capped antthrush is described as a single, clear “psee-eh” or “pier,” while the song is described as a “re-e-e-e-e-e-e-e-e-e-e-e-e-e-ee-ee-ee-ee-ee”.
+The call of the rufous-capped antthrush is described as a single, clear "psee-eh" or "pier," while the song is described as a "re-e-e-e-e-e-e-e-e-e-e-e-e-e-ee-ee-ee-ee-ee".